Ted Kluszewski: Trademark fashion statement

+Early in the 1948 season, the 6 ft 2 in (1.88 m), 225-pound (102 kg) Kluszewski became a regular player.
+He became noted across the league for his physical strength.
+When asked to name the five strongest players in baseball, manager Leo Durocher left Kluszewski off his list, later joking, "I'm talking about human beings!"

 Much to the chagrin of team management, Kluszewski made a bold fashion statement when he cut off both sleeves of his jersey.
 He explained that they constricted his enormous biceps and shoulders and limited his ability to swing a baseball bat freely: "They got pretty upset, but it was either that or change my swing — and I wasn't about to change my swing."

 Major League Career

 Cincinnati Reds (1947–1957)

 In 1947, Kluszewski earned a spot on the Opening Day roster and remained with the Reds in the first month of the season.
 After a four-month stint at Class AAA Memphis, he returned to the parent club in September.
 Kluszewski recorded his first hit on Sept.
 23 at Crosley Field, an RBI single off Chicago Cubs starter Hank Wyse in the fifth inning.
 One year later, he nailed down the starter job that would be his for nine seasons.